Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 Hi there!
 My name is Chris and I've been playing music my entire life and I believe that with the right attitude and environment anyone can achieve musical greatness!

-As a young teenager I grew rebellious and learned how to play the guitar and have since sought teachers outside my family to learn modern styles and 5 other instruments!!
+As a young teenager I grew rebellious and learned how to play the electric guitar and have since sought teachers outside my family to learn modern styles and 5 other instruments!!
 I have also worked toward a music degree and have made music the center of my life.

-Classical music is not everyone's passion but a good practice routine, attitude, and environment is always a good thing to have as these things are important regardless of your favorite music.
+Classical music is not everyone's passion but a good practice routine, attitude and environment is always a good thing to have as these things are important regardless of your favorite music.

-Guitar, Piano, Classical Guitar, Flamenco Guitar, Music Performance, Music Theory, Songwriting
+Classical Guitar, Flamenco Guitar, Guitar, Music Performance, Music Theory, Piano, Songwriting

 I am a guitarist, composer and teacher specializing in classical guitar and Latin American music.
 I have loved music for all of my life and my primary expression of that love is playing guitar.
 I currently teach private guitar lessons, lecture at San Bernardino Valley College and work as a freelance performer in the Inland Empire and greater Los Angeles area.